Hans Schmidt-Isserstedt: Recordings

 When Erik Smith left Decca to work for Philips Records, his father began to record for that company.
-His last recording, made shortly before his suddent death, was Brahms's First Piano Concerto with Alfred Brendel and the Concertgebouw Orchestra.
+His last recording, made shortly before his sudden death, was Brahms's First Piano Concerto with Alfred Brendel and the Concertgebouw Orchestra.
 Although he was associated with the Austro-German classics, his recorded repertoire included works by Czech, English, French, Italian and Russian composers.